 Ironically, the design industry has a communications problem.

 We’re like the angsty teenagers, frustrated that our expertise is not being understood.
 Design in Australian business is underutilised and undervalued, but we really only have ourselves to blame.
 It would seem that whilst we’re great at visually demonstrating our capabilities, we have not articulated ourselves clearly enough.
-We need to stop speaking the language of design to businesses and expecting them to understand- kerning, typography, hierarchy and ‘secondary graphic elements’ are as incomprehensible to business owners as a genuine foreign language.
+We need to stop speaking the language of design to businesses and expecting them to understand that kerning, typography, hierarchy, and ‘secondary graphic elements’ are incomprehensible to business owners as a genuine foreign language.

 The measure of successful communication is to be understood.